 No, a development permit is not the same as a building permit.
 A development permit allows a specific type of development on a specific parcel of land in the community to proceed with the zoning and development bylaws of the municipality.
 A building permit allows construction of buildings or structure to proceed on condition of compliance with the Alberta Building Code which addresses public safety and welfare.

 Building permits are required for construction, alteration, repair, relocation, demolition, or change of use of any building.
-Certain farm buildings, and non-hazardous accessory buildings under 100 square feet, are exempt.
+Certain farm buildings on land that is zoned for farming, and non-hazardous accessory buildings under 100 square feet, are exempt.

 On receipt of written application, a safety codes officer may, in writing, extend the term of the permit if the agency’s permit has not expired when application for extension is made.

-The building permit covers the structural aspect of the construction.
-Permits are also required for the electrical, plumbing, gas and private sewage installations.
+No. The building permit covers the required systems and locations of some electrical, plumbing and gas elements of the construction.
+Separate permits are also required for how the electrical, plumbing, gas and private sewage systems are installed.